emdete/Sixleg/README.md

 Trivia
 ------

-I gave this bug the name Sixleg it when i first found it.
+I gave this bug the name Sixleg when i first found it.
 Later i found its name is "Malibü 2".

 On the last day of the congress Sixleg broke.
 The carpet was already dead the day before but Sixleg survived longer.
 But finally a joint broke and the left rear leg was overflexed and broke an air hose.
 So i programmed "alloff" to remove air pressure from all hoses.
 Deploying the program let Sixleg lay down completly.